OctopusDeploy/blog/blog/2022-02/jenkins-running-unit-tests/index.md

 ## Conclusion

-Unit tests are a common feature found in most large code bases.
+Unit tests are common in most large code bases.
 By executing unit tests in Jenkins the development team has a central source of truth reporting the current and historical test results.

 In this post you learned:

 - How to run tests in Java and DotNET Core code bases
 - How to collect and process the test results with the JUnit, MSTest, and xUnit plugins
-- How to allow Jenkins users to claim failed tests to indicate they will take responsibility for them
+- How to allow Jenkins users to claim failed tests to indicate they'll take responsibility for them
 - How to fail a build when the tests fail

+!include <jenkins-webinar-jan-2022>

+!include <q1-2022-newsletter-cta>

 Happy deployments!